lba-source-code/pjdj100001_APIWebScrapingTop5ITStockMarket/README.md

 ## Tag
 #djangodeveloper #pythondeveloper #freelancercolaboration #remotework

-## Open to colaborate
+## Open to collaborate

-I am always open to join or colaborate in development web app, mobile app, api and rpa services.
+I am always open to join or collaborate in development web app, mobile app, api and rpa services.

 **Thanks for your time**
 **Luis** :smiley: